alexanderstephan/edubot/README.md

 4. [Excercises](#possible-excercises)

 ## Overview
 I started the project as a project paper for my school.
-The acrylic chassis is from watterott.com and has a nice corresponding book from Markus Knapp called 'Building Robots With Arduino'.
+The acrylic chassis is from watterott.com and has a nice corresponding book from Markus Knapp called *Building Robots With Arduino*.
 The robot has the basic ability to be controlled manually as well as an obstacle avoidance mode.
 Everything is controlled via a simple web page which can be accessed by connecting to the ESP8266s local network.

 ## How To Build